lnqs/intrusion/README.md

 hash-tables.
 Instead of wasting space by having code to read both of them around, I decided for a much simpler approach:
 When looking up a symbol, the symbol table is iterated, the symbol name is hashed and compared with the stored hash.
-    This is slow, and leads to segfaults, when the symbol isn't present, since there is no simple way to get the symbol-tables length, but, well, it is small :o)
+This is slow, and leads to segfaults, if the symbol isn't present, since there is no simple way to get the symbol-tables length, but, well, it is small :o)

 This is done for every external function used -- with one exception.
 One call using the usual mechanisms to libc is required, to prevent ld from assuming no shared libraries are used at all and to remove the dynamic sections of the binary.

 ### Abusing ELF
 There're some fields of ELF-headers, the Linux-kernel doesn't care about.
 Filling these with zeros violates the ELF-standard, but doesn't prevent the binary from being executed and allows the compression to do a better job.
 Therefore, a script is ran over the binary doing this after build.